tacoinfra/remote-signer/README.md

 `DDB_TABLE` is name of the table within DynamoDB that your ratchet is stored.

+### SQLiteChainRatchet

+This ChainRatchet uses a local sqlite database as a backend to store the current level and round.
+To create the DB:

+$ cat <<EOF > s.sql
+CREATE TABLE  signature(sigtype TEXT PRIMARY KEY, lastblock NUMERIC, lastround NUMERIC
+);
+EOF

+$ sqlite3 test.db < s.sql

+Specify the pathname of your database in the db attibute of the keys.json file:
+{
+        "signer": "grep11",
+        "db": "/data/tezos/remote-signer/sig.db",
+...

+A

 ### MockChainRatchet

 This ChainRatchet stores the current level and round in memory and is